tostart-pickagreatname/tostart-pickagreatname.github.io/_posts/2016-08-28-first-post.markdown

 `will_paginate` will try to limit a query to the number of rows it is paginating.
 Indeed, if you do something like
 {% highlight ruby %}
-Post.reverse_order.paginate(page: 1, per_page: 30)
+Post.all.reverse.paginate(page: 1, per_page: 30)
 {% endhighlight %}
-then your SQL query will return at most 30 rows.
+then the SQL query will pull <b>all</b> the records down and paginate the list.
 HOWEVER, if instead you do
 {% highlight ruby %}
-Post.all.reverse.paginate(page: 1, per_page: 30)
+Post.reverse_order.paginate(page: 1, per_page: 30)
 {% endhighlight %}
-then the SQL query will pull <b>all</b> the records down and paginate the list.
+then your SQL query will return at most 30 rows, which will scale much more efficiently.

 <h3>Batching</h3>
 `find_each`